 Anyone who connects well with youth who have complex life challenges.
 People who already spend a lot of time supporting this population are good candidates.
 We’ve seen administrators, teachers, paraprofessionals, mental health providers, social workers and many more professionals excel at using the model with youth.

-The RENEW team at the IOD use implementation science to determine the readiness of an organization to implement RENEW.
-The RENEW team offers both on-site training and coaching for RENEW readiness and implementation as well as hold implementation training institutes annually.
+The RENEW team at the IOD uses implementation science to determine the readiness of an organization to implement RENEW.
+They offer both on-site training and coaching for RENEW readiness and implementation.
+The RENEW IOD team also helps sites prepare for the resources, supports, and logistics needed for Facilitators to feel successful in their work with youth.